Dwight Frye: Early life and career

 Frye was born in Salina, Kansas, and studied for a career in music and first appeared as a concert pianist.
 In the 1920s, he made his name as a stage actor, often in comedies.
 In 1924, he played the Son in a production of Luigi Pirandello's Six Characters in Search of an Author.

 While he had a few minor comedic roles in silent pictures, with the coming of sound Frye soon became known for playing villains.
 Frye specialized in the portrayal of mentally unbalanced characters, including his signature role, the madman Renfield in Tod Browning's 1931 version of Dracula.

 Later that same year, he played the hunchbacked assistant Fritz in Frankenstein and Wilmer Cook (the "gunsel") in the first film version of Dashiell Hammett's The Maltese Falcon.
 He had a featured role in the horror film The Vampire Bat (1933) in which he played Herman, a half-wit suspected of being a killer.
 He had memorable roles in The Invisible Man (1933) as a reporter, and in The Crime of Dr. Crespi (1935).

 In Bride of Frankenstein (1935), he played Karl.
 The part was originally much more substantive; many of Frye's additional scenes were part of a subplot but were cut to shorten the running time and appease the censors.
 One of the deleted scenes was that of Karl killing a Burgomaster, portrayed by E. E. Clive.
 Nothing remains of those scenes except still photographs included in a Universal Studios DVD release of the film.
-He played similar characters in The Ghost of Frankenstein (1942) and Frankenstein Meets the Wolf Man (1943); another appearance in Son of Frankenstein (1939) was deleted prior to release.
+He played prominent townspeople in The Ghost of Frankenstein (1942) and Frankenstein Meets the Wolf Man (1943); another appearance in Son of Frankenstein (1939) was deleted prior to release.
 Also in the 1930s, he appeared in two films starring James Cagney: The Doorway to Hell (1930), as a hit man, and Something to Sing About (1937), as a fussy hairdresser.

 During the early 1940s, Frye alternated between film roles and appearing on stage in a variety of productions ranging from comedies to musicals, as well as appearing in a stage version of Dracula.
 During World War II, he made a contribution to the war effort by working nights as a tool designer for Lockheed Aircraft.